sheilaanguiano/notes/udemy/react-the-complete-guide2025.md

 You might want to split the CSS file also into multiple small component specific CSS files.
 We can cratea `Header.css` and put it in the same place where Header.jsx lives

-So we can go to the original `index.css` file and cut all the related css rules, this will initially break the page, you just need to import it in the Header.jsx to fix it:
+Splitting can help identify where to some changes need to be made.

 ```javascript
 import reactImg from "../assets/react-core-concepts.png";